PolyMathOrg/DataFrame/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/1wdnjvmlxfbml8qo?svg=true)](https://ci.appveyor.com/project/olekscode/dataframe)
 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](https://raw.githubusercontent.com/PolyMathOrg/DataFrame/master/LICENSE)

-In Smalltalk despite the fact that many important analysis tools are already present (for example, in the [PolyMath](https://github.com/PolyMathOrg/PolyMath) library), we are still missing this essential part of the data science toolkit.
-These specialized data structures for tabular data sets can provide us with a simple and powerful API for summarizing, cleaning, and manipulating a wealth of data sources that are currently cumbersome to use.
+Data frames are the essential part of the data science toolkit.
+They are the specialized data structures for tabular data sets that provide us with a simple and powerful API for summarizing, cleaning, and manipulating a wealth of data sources that are currently cumbersome to use.
 The DataFrame and DataSeries collections, stored in this repository, are specifically designed for working with structured data.

 ## Installation
-The following script installs DataFrame and its dependencies in Pharo 6
+The following script installs DataFrame and its dependencies into a Pharo image.
+Along with all the other code blocks in this tutorial, this script has been tested on Pharo-6.0 and Pharo64-6.0 for both Linux and OSX, and Pharo-6.0 for Windows.

 ```smalltalk
 Metacello new